Q: How easy is it to assemble NOMAD?

 A: A hard-wired smoke/CO2 detector is included and should be installed by a certified electrician.

 A: NOMAD’s structure is made of insulated steel panels that exceeded industry standards when tested for flame-spread and smoke-development in accordance with the UL Standard “Fire Test of Interior Finish Material”.
 It is also important to note that NOMAD’s solid-core construction eliminates the “chimney effect” that causes fires to spread quickly through conventional wood-framed walls.

 Q: Where can I store clothes, shoes, and other things I need?

-Exterior storage is available by purchasing the secured metal storage box listed as one of the website “Add-ons”.
+A5: Exterior secured storage is available using the secured metal storage unit shown on the Add-Ons web page.